angelanglez/temusproject7/project7/envpath/guide.md

 >>
 >>- Tavily: https://tavily.com/
 >>
 >>3.
-The saved_pages directory is where the application will store saved research outputs after a COMPLETED research and note-taking.
+The saved_pages directory is where the application will store saved research outputs after a COMPLETED research.